easypropertylistings/Easy-Property-Listings/readme.txt

 An easy to use plugin that provides the needed functions to configure a dynamic real estate website in minutes.
 Packed with advanced features, shortcodes and templates letting you create real estate websites fast.

-> <strong>Support</strong><br>
-> The Easy Property Listings team does not provide support for the real estate plugin on the WordPress.org forums.
-One on one forum support is available to people who bought [Support](https://easypropertylistings.com.au/support-ticket/?utm_source=readme&utm_medium=description_tab&utm_content=premium_support&utm_campaign=wordpressorg) only.

 **Features:**

 **Get Real Estate Online Faster Than Ever**